aupasana/aupasana.github.io/pages/stardict.md

 [nyasa]: {{site.filecabinet}}/stardict/nyasa.tar.gz)

+## Installation

+* on iOS, use the "dictionary universal" applicaiton
+* on android devices, use the "colorDict" application
+* on windows, use the "goldendict" app
+* on mac osx, use the "goldendict" app

+## Sources

-## The files above were processed from various sources
+The files above were processed from various sources

 * The now defunct http://www.sansknet.org website
 * [[ link ][sandic]] Sandic project at Sourceforge